 Although average room humidity is acceptable for this species, those grown in a dry climate (below 40%) should be sat on a humidity tray to prevent the risk of browning leaf-tips.
 At monthly intervals, perform a gentle hose-down to hydrate its leaves and reduce the number of dust particles resting on its foliage.

-Fertile soil is vital for a healthy Aspidistra; supplement once a fortnight using a 'Houseplant' labelled fertiliser, before reducing this to monthly in the autumn and winter.
+Fertile soil is vital for a healthy Aspidistra; feed its soil once every four waters using a 'Houseplant' labelled fertiliser, before reducing this every sixth drink in the autumn and winter.
 Try not to over-feed as their roots are susceptible to burning, especially when over-applied in dry soil.

 Older leaves that rapidly become yellow are a clear sign of over-watering, usually caused by too little light with other symptoms include mouldy or heavy soil, stunted growth and a rotten base.
 Although this species can do well in darker locations, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of accessible oxygen will cause them to subsequently breakdown over the oncoming days.
 Click on this link to learn more about root rot and how to address it.

 Too low humidity will cause browning leaf tips with yellow halos.
 Although this won't kill the plant, increase humidity to prevent new growth in adopting these symptoms.
 Either mist weekly while the heaters are on, or create your humidity tray to provide a a more stable environment for your specimen.